Coping Strategies for Families Supporting a Member with Addiction

 Nature of Addiction

 Conversely, prolonged use of substances can lead to significant changes in brain chemistry that may trigger or worsen mental health problems.
 It is clear that the impact of one disorder on the other complicates recovery.
-Substance use can mask the symptoms of mental health issues, making them harder to diagnose and treat effectively.
+Substance use can mask the symptoms of

 Emotional and Psychological Effects on Family Members